projects

 DAMON News List

+!!
+NOTE !!
+This post has migrated to https://damonitor.github.io/posts/damon_news.
+This out-dated post will be removed soon.
 Below is a list of news around DAMON project.
 This list is not exhaustive but just a DAMON maintainer’s collection of news.
 If you find a news that should be added to this list, please let us know at sj@kernel.org and/or damon@lists.linux.dev.
-2024 2024-04-03: Oracle released a tool that helps finding distros that enabled DAMON 2024-04-01: DAMO v2.2.8 is out.
-This version supports recording memory footprint of monitoring target processes together with their access pattern.
+2024 2024-10-15: DAMON debugfs interface removal RFC patch has posted.

 DAMON-based System Optimization Guide